 What percentage of the population has credit cards?

 There are 511.4 million credit cards in the US alone, with 61% of American adults owning at least one credit card.

 What percentage of credit cards are Visa?

-The average credit card debt in 2019 was $6,200 per credit card holder, whereas the average American savings by household was estimated at $8,863.
+The average credit card debt in 2019 was $6,194 per credit card holder, whereas, in 2020, it amounted to $5,315.

-There’s no doubt about it, the US is the world leader when it comes to the economy.
-Yet, figures keep revealing a dirty little secret — credit card debt; a financial burden that an increasing number of American cardholders are dragging over the years.
+There’s no doubt about it.
+The US is the world leader when it comes to the economy.
+Yet, figures keep revealing a dirty little secret — credit card debt, a financial burden that an increasing number of American cardholders are dragging over the years.

 Seeing how there’s a huge influx in the number of people placing confidence in “plastic wallets,” credit card statistics can help us better understand these cashless payments to keep ourselves financially afloat.